kru01/ISS_QLNoiBo/README.md

 All are in Vietnamese.

+-   `Full_Submission` contains reports for the final submission.
--   `PhanHe1_Reports` contains reports for fisrt submission.
+-   `PhanHe1_Reports` contains reports for the first submission.
 -   [`2023-2024 Đồ án môn ATBM dữ liệu trong HTTT.pdf`](Documents/2023-2024%20Đồ%20án%20môn%20ATBM%20dữ%20liệu%20trong%20HTTT.pdf) describes all the tasks and requirements of the project.
--   `ATBMHTTT_form.pdf` is a required _summarization_ of the Full Report, I guess, this is a stupidly redundant waste of time.
 -   [`Full_Report.pdf`](Documents/Full_Report.pdf) is our FULL documentation for all the designs and required tasks.
 -   `HD DAC_RBAC_VPD_OLS.pdf` is the course-provided guide to DAC, RBAC, VPD, and OLS.
+-   `Template-Tu danh gia-Share.pdf` describes grading criteria.

 ### `ISS_QLNoiBo`, `QLNB_Release`